 The DSocSc is a collaborative professional learning and research programme which is delivered through a combination of distance and face-to-face approaches.
-Modules are taught via week-long workshops held at UCC (four weeks in years one and two, and shorter thesis workshops in years three and four) supplemented by online group and individual tutorials which enable participants to build on and maintain continuity between workshops.
+Modules are taught via week-long workshops held at UCC (four weeks in years one and two, and shorter thesis workshops in years three and four) supplemented by online discussion and individual tutorials which enable participants to build on and maintain continuity between workshops.
 This approach seeks to provide participants with the flexibility to manage their learning in ways that suit their professional and personal lives.
 It is expected that students will spend approximately 15 hours on study per week, including reading, research and participation in online discussions throughout the programme, although this may vary at particular times in the year.

 Most of the modules in Years One and Two are assessed via written assignments (5,000 words).
 However, continuous thesis work during these two years also moves students towards the production of a substantive research proposal and programme of research to be undertaken in Years Three and Four.
 In Years Three and Four, participants work with an individual supervisor (supported by group workshops) to produce a 60,000 word dissertation.
 Although shorter in word count, the dissertation is similar in form to, and as intellectually rigorous as the conventional PhD thesis.
 However, it may be more concisely written and presented, as it does not have to demonstrate the full range of the student’s competence, which is assessed over the full four years through a variety of challenging assignments.

 The programme is based on a pedagogical philosophy of self-directed learning, with peer and tutor support playing a role in enabling participants to be connected to, and part of, an interactive learning community.
 Indeed, a key strength of the DSocSc programme is that students benefit from each other’s experiences in a more structured learning environment than would be so in the case of conventional PhD research.